testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#intermediate`

 :white_check_mark:  **Do:** Write a few, no more than a few, tests against production-like environment to realize configuration mismatches.
 All the tests that were described thus far are concerned with the app code.
-It is not unusual, that the
+It is not unusual, that the code seems fine, but production issues are triggered by MQ installation and configuration.

 Ideas: Queue names are wrong maybe, some things can get checked only using the real product, some things are too slow, we tested our code and the lib - not the production configuration, how, sanity